spidersocks/unified-backend/content/en/faq/why_choose_little_scholars.md

 Q: Are your teachers qualified?
 A: Yes.
 All teachers hold relevant degrees and are at least bilingual.
 We have native speakers in English, Cantonese and Putonghua (Mandarin).
 Teachers attend ongoing professional development.

+Q: Do your Mandarin teachers have standard pronunciation?
+A: Yes.
+Putonghua teachers hold the PSC (Putonghua Proficiency Test) certificate and use clear, standard pronunciation.

+Q: How do you compare with cheaper centres?
+A: We design lessons by individual level, keep classes small and interactive, and provide targeted feedback.
+While our fees may be higher, families choose us for the stronger, more visible learning progress.

 Q: How do you track student progress?
 A: Teachers provide regular feedback and progress notes to parents.
 We use short assessments and classroom observations to adjust pacing, group placement, and individualized activities.